ccann/nlu-sr/README.md

 @author: ccann

-This is an incredibly simple speech recognizer built for CS 150-06: Situated Natural Language Understanding on Robots at Tufts University during my M.S. degree.
+This is a simple incremental speech recognizer built for CS 150-06: Situated Natural Language Understanding on Robots at Tufts University during my M.S. degree.
 It reads speech from a file (.wav) and outputs the recognized utterance.
 Right now the dictionary of words includes three color words: red, green and white.